Learn how to support compliance through faster literature screening and management.

 Create a Literature Review

-Creating a Literature Review allows users to compile and manage all articles being reviewed for a specific product or product family and time period.
-This helps keep track of each step in the literature review process.
+Creating a Literature Review record allows you to compile and manage all articles being reviewed for a specific product or product family and time period, helping you keep track of each step in the literature review process.

-Within a Literature Review record, you can define the type of review, such as periodic, ad hoc, or signal detection, as well as complete the following actions:
+Within a Literature Review, you can define the type of review, such as periodic, ad hoc, or signal detection, as well as:

 - Store search terms